rocky-linux/documentation/docs/guides/templates-automation-packer-vsphere.md

   }
 ```

-Those credentials needs some grant access to your vsphere environment.
+Those credentials needs some grant access to your VSphere environment.

-Let's create a json file (in the future, the format of this file will change for the HCL format).
-We will discuss about the content next:
+Let's create a json file (in the future, the format of this file will change to the HCL format):

 ```
 {